xpolny/leaflet-challenge/README.md

 # Leaflet Homework: Visualizing Data with Leaflet

-## Level-1: Basic Visualization
+## Level_1: Basic Visualization

-### DataSet
+### Dataset
-Earthquake data for the last 7 days is used for the visualization.
-The data is taken as a JSON format from the [USGS](http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php), which is updated every 5 minutes.
+Earthquake data from the last 7 days is being used for these visualizations.
+The data is being implemented as a JSON from the [USGS](http://earthquake.usgs.gov/earthquakes/feed/v1.0/geojson.php), which is updated every 5 minutes.

 ### Visualization
-Creating a map using Leaflet that plots all of the earthquakes from your data set based on their longitude and latitude.
+Create a map using Leaflet that plots all of the earthquakes from your data set based on their longitude and latitude.

-The visualzation includes
+This visualzation includes
-   * Data markers which reflect the magnitude of the earthquake in their size and color.
-Earthquakes with higher magnitudes appear larger and darker in color.
+   * Data markers which indicate the magnitude of the earthquake in their size and color.
+Earthquakes with higher magnitudes appear larger and darker in color

-   * Popups that provide additional information about the earthquake when a marker is clicked.
+   * A legend that will provide context for your map data

-   * A legend that will provide context for your map data.
+   * Popups that show additional information about the earthquake when a marker is clicked.

 ![Step-1](Images/Leaflet_Step_1.png)

-The Level-1 page can be accessed [here](https://jua91.github.io/Leaflet-Challenge/Leaflet-Step-1/index.html)
+The Level-1 page can be accessed [here](https://xpolny.github.io/Leaflet-Challenge/Leaflet-Step-1/index.html)

 ## Level-2: Advanced Visualization